Piquimachay Cave + Ayacucho Grotto Excursion

 Destination

-The tour covers sites such as Plaza Mayor, Matriz Church, and the venerated figure of Obispo de Piedra.
-We will conclude this guided tour of Huanta with a tasting of liqueurs made from regional fruits such as coca, lúcuma, muña, and algarrobina.
+After exploring the cave, we will return to the town of Huanta, known as the Emerald of the Andes.
+The tour includes visits to Plaza Mayor, Matriz Church, and the venerated figure of Obispo de Piedra.
+The tour concludes with a tasting of regional fruit liqueurs such as coca, lúcuma, muña, and algarrobina.

 Prices